Welcome to Reception

-PE for this half term will be gymnastics – this will be every Monday.
+PE for this half term will be focusing on ball skills ~ this will be every Wednesday.
 Please ensure your child has their PE kit, including their pumps.

 Behaviour management – We have a rainbow in our classroom and children are moved up the rainbow for making good choices.
 When your child reaches red, this is celebrated in school and they are able to get a prize out of the prize box.
 I am sure your child will be very excited to tell you about why they got to the top of the rainbow.
 We also have a class teddy called Sam.
 He helps us in school, is always watching us and sometimes he chooses a child who has been a superstar and gets to go for a sleepover at their house – how exciting!